 Below are a few Criminal Justice courses you will take through the program:

-Not only will you receive a vast amount of information from the classroom, you’ll be able to get hands-on experience by participating in an externship, allowing you to enhance your skills and training in a real world work setting.
+Not only will you receive a vast amount of information from the classroom, but you’ll also be able to get hands-on experience by participating in an externship, allowing you to enhance your skills and training in a real-world work setting.
 For more information about the externship experience and the Criminal Justice program, download our Course Catalog.